Ankur-Soni-21/twitter_scraper/README.md

 # Twitter Scraper

 ## Note
-The `twitter_scraper.py` works perfleclty on its own But `server.py`, `index.html`, and `twitter_scraper.js` files are placeholders and are not correctly connected.
+The `twitter_scraper.py` works perfleclty on its own, But `server.py`, `index.html`, and `twitter_scraper.js` files are placeholders and are not correctly connected.
 The Flask server and frontend components are not fully implemented due to lack of knowledge of Flask.